-- 2 tests written in the half term and at the end of the semester.
-Test 1 will be based on the topics discussed at lectures and seminars throughout the first 6 weeks of the semester.
-Maximum points a student can gain is 40.
-2. Test 2 will be based on the topics discussed at lectures and seminars in weeks 7-12.
-Maximum points a student can gain is 40.
+- 2 tests written in weeks 8 and 13 or 14 and participation in the research project.
+Test 1 (40%) will be based on the topics discussed at lectures and seminars throughout the first 5 weeks of the semester.
+2. Test 2 (40%) will be based on the topics discussed at lectures and seminars in weeks 7-- Participation in a research project (20%) will improve the quality of the students' practical knowledge of linguistic research.
+This way, the students will have priceless first-hand knowledge about carrying out linguistic research.